Best design review software in 2026 (for teams that ship faster)

 1. Huddlekit

-Best for: Web agencies and designers reviewing live sites with clients
+Best for: Web agencies and designers reviewing live sites across all devices with non-technical clients

 Huddlekit